 3. Supply Chain Management in the Cloud

 Having inventory is key to inventory management, but more importantly, ensuring product distribution remains profitable is what allows you to stay in business.
 Keeping your inventory turnover at a positive rate means finding the right time to purchase new stock.
-However, manually tracking inventory requires more manpower – unless you have a modern cloud ERP and inventory management software with order and requisition automation.
+However, manually tracking inventory requires more manpower – unless you have a modern cloud inventory management software with order and requisition automation.

 Using cloud software to automate your procurement operations streamlines supply chain management, saving precious time on administrative tasks.
 With flexibility in how you define your data fields, along with robust analytics and predictive forecasting, you can build completely custom reporting that leverages historical vendor information to help you plan out your distribution management processes based on real-world supply and demand.